rachit287/practiceGit/README.md

 # Practicing Git commands and GitHub essentials.
 **_This project does nothing.
-It is purely educational - a pedagogical effort in learning Git and GitHub_**
+It is purely educational - a pedagogical effort in learning Git and GitHub._**

 ## What do I plan to learn?
 * Git VCS - ins and outs.